Vadiksimf/sql_psql_quickly/README.md

    - [Subqueries](subqueries.md): Learn how to use subqueries to achieve complex data retrieval.

 5. **Data Aggregation and Grouping**
-   - [GROUP BY Clause](group_by.md): Understand how to group data for aggregation.
-   - [Aggregation Functions](aggregation_functions.md): Learn common aggregation functions like SUM, AVG, COUNT, etc.
+   - [GROUP BY Clause And Aggregation Functions](group_aggregate.md): How to group data for aggregation.
+Aggregation functions like SUM, AVG, COUNT, MAX, MIN.

 6. **Advanced SQL Concepts**
    - [Indexes and Performance](indexes_and_performance.md): Discover the role of indexes in optimizing query performance.